wingscms/wings/docs/docs/users/general/creating-campaigns.md

 ## Editing a campaign
 When you create a new campaign or edit an existing one, you will find yourself on the campaign edit screen as shown below.

+### Main campaign settings

 ![The editing screen of a petition](https://bureaubolster.s3-eu-west-1.amazonaws.com/IMG_1090.jpeg)

-1. The **General** is the tab page that is visible by default, and which is shown in the screenshot above.
+1. **General** is the tab page that is visible by default, and which is shown in the screenshot above.
 This is where you edit most of the (editorial) content of the campaign.
 2. **Platforms** is the tab page where you  edit meta data which allows you to configure how Google and social media platforms index and display your page.
 3. **Meta** is a tab page which may be used to configure additional project-specific settings.
 The web developer responsible for your web project may ask you to use this.
 4. **Apps**: In specific use cases, this tab page is where you configure custom settings pertaining to how (a) web application(s) displays the campaign content.